ARahim3/Lekho/README.md

 1. Download the latest `.dmg` from [Releases](https://github.com/ARahim3/Lekho/releases/latest)
 2. Open the DMG and double-click **Install Lekho.pkg**
-3. Log out and log back in (first time only — macOS needs this to discover new input methods)
+3. **⚠️ IMPORTANT:** Log out of your Mac and log back in. *(First time only — macOS requires this to discover new custom input methods).*
 4. Go to **System Settings → Keyboard → Input Sources → Edit**, click **+**, find **Lekho**, and add it
 5. Use Globe key or Ctrl+Space to switch to Bangla